olysxue/TIW_future_change/Main_Code/READDE.md

 | `Figure4_TIW_EKE_budget_analysis.ncl` | Fig. 4 | TIW-EKE budget analysis under different CO2 simulations in CESM-UHR | Barotrpic energy conversion rate and Baroclinic energy conversion rate in CESM-UHR |

 ---
-Due to file size constraints, only selected `.nc` samples are included in this GitHub repo.
+Due to file size constraints, only selected `.nc` are included in this GitHub repo.

-▶ **Full processed datasets** (TIW-EKE, zonal currents, SST, shear) are available at Zenodo:
+▶ **Full processed datasets** () are available at Zenodo:
 ---

 ## How to Run